King of the Ring (1999): Storylines

 The secondary feud heading into King of the Ring was between The Undertaker and The Rock over the WWF Championship.
 The feud started on the June 7th episode of Raw is War, when Rock faced Triple H in a cast match.
 As Rock was preparing to drop the People's Elbow on Triple H, Undertaker interfered and dropped Rock with a Tombstone Piledriver on a steel chair.
 The Big Show made the save chasing away Undertaker.
 The following week, Rock came out and challenged Undertaker to a title match at King of the Ring.
 Undertaker accepted the challenge but the McMahons came out and told Rock that he must defeat Undertaker in a non-title match to earn his title shot.
-Later that night, Shane was about to announce the stipulation for the Rock/Undertaker match but was attacked by Ken Shamrock.
-When the match got underway though, Triple H came out and announced that the stipulation was that Rock would have to take on both him and Undertaker in a Triple-threat match which Rock won after Chyna accidentally tripped Undertaker during the match.
+Later that night, Shane was about to announce the stipulation for the match between Undertaker and Rock, but was attacked by Ken Shamrock.
+When the match got underway though, Triple H came out and announced that the stipulation was that Rock would have to take on both him and Undertaker in a Triple Threat match which Rock won after Chyna accidentally tripped Undertaker during the match.
 The following week, Rock defeated Edge in singles action.
 After the match, Undertaker came out and once again dropped Rock with a Tombstone Piledriver.
 Later that night, Undertaker defended his WWF Championship against Triple H. The match ended in a disqualification when Rock interfered and dropped Undertaker with a Rock Bottom.
 When a large Brahma Bull symbol (similar to the Undertaker symbol) descended from the rafters, Rock attempted to tie Undertaker to the symbol but Undertaker was saved by his allies in the Corporate Ministry.
 Paul Bearer was tied to the symbol instead.